trans-travel/trans-travel/ca/on.md

 Active, organized anti-trans activity occurs in Ontario, although this is less supported than in much of the USA.
 Much of this anti-trans activity occurs as "protest" towards Pride events that include youth.

+One local contributor noted that the Kitchener/Waterloo/Cambridge area, being largely a university town, is a comparatively safe space, though there will always be pockets of what I'll politely call radicalized members.
+Of late there have been smaller hate groups mobilizing to attempt to get their own onto school boards and municipal legislation for the obvious reasons, but thus far (updated on Sept.
+17, 2023) to no avail.

 ## Resources